Which school do you want to support?

 Of course, the one-point "gap" between these hypothetical scores is insignificant from a statistical perspective.
 If you both retook the test, your scores would probably be similar but not the same.
 Like free throws in basketball, there's skill involved, but a bit of randomness, too.

 They're big.
-Here's a comparison of CAASPP scores by group for English Language Arts:
+Here's a comparison of CAASPP scores by subgroup for English Language Arts:

 The gaps are big for math, too: